pymc-devs/pytensor/doc/tutorial/conditions.rst

 .. testcode::

-   from aesara import tensor as at from aesara.ifelse import ifelse import aesara, time, numpy
+   from pytensor import tensor as at from pytensor.ifelse import ifelse import pytensor, time, numpy

    a,b = at.scalars('a', 'b')
    x,y = at.matrices('x', 'y')